-Origins of the Scottish Surname of Hope - Section 10
+Origin of the Surname Hope - Section 10

 10. Hope Family Tartan

 Until very recent times the control and Register of Tartans was in the hands of competing private organisations resulting in a very unsatisfactory situation.
-This has now been taken in hand by the Scottish Government and the Register has been taken out of private hands and is now under the wing of the National Archives of Scotland and is available on line at http://www.tartanregister.gov.uk.
-Enter "Hope" in the searchbox and you should get a selection of nine tartans.
-Previously the tartan shown below was known as the Hope tartan but as in dicated on the above Tartan Register this tartan is in fact the tartan of the Hopetoun branch and is a Corporate tartan.
+In 2008 this was taken in hand by the Scottish Government and the Register taken out of private hands.
+It is now under the wing of the National Records of Scotland and is available on line at http://www.tartanregister.gov.uk.
+Enter "Hope" in the searchbox and you should get a selection of eleven tartans.
+Previously the tartan shown below was known as the Hope tartan but as indicated on the above Tartan Register this tartan is in fact the tartan of the Hopetoun branch and is a Corporate tartan.
 This is the tartan worn by the guides at Hopetoun House.
 The very distinctive feature of this tartan is the double yellow vertical and horizontal lines.

 Hope Tartan.jpg